based on Reviews

 • Negative: restlessness, pain, thin-skinnedness, sadness, depression

-Pitta is responsible for digestion, metabolism, intellect, hormone balance and heat production in the body.
-It is located in the stomach, duodenum and small intestine.
+Pitta is responsible for digestion, metabolism, intellect, hormone balance, and the body's heat production.
+It is located in the stomach, duodenum, and small intestine.

-On the intellectual level, Pitta dominance is mainly evident in ambition and perfectionism; they are very critical of themselves and others.
+On the spiritual level, Pita dominance is v.a. can be recognized by ambition and perfectionism; they are very critical of themselves and others.
 Pitta types never lose sight of their goal.
-Pitta gives them a strong charisma, intelligence and great will.
+Pitta imparts strong charisma, intelligence, and a strong will.

-That's why leaders are often PITA types.
-Too much leads to aggression and the pressure to always be the best, everywhere.
+Leaders are therefore often PITA types.
+Too much leads to aggression and the compulsion to always be the best, everywhere.

 • Positive: lots of energy, charisma, charisma, glowing eyes, goal-oriented energy, enthusiastic.

-• Negative: feeling of heat, inflammation, aggression, envy, jealousy
+• Negative: Feeling hot, inflammation, aggression, envy, jealousy

-Helpful for too much Pitta: regular relaxation phases (no competitive sports, rather quiet walks), meditation, yoga, sufficient sleep, all cooling foods and spices such as melon, potatoes, fennel, cardamom, mint and coriander.
-Spicy and acidic foods such as meat, white flour products, alcohol, coffee and sugar should be avoided.
+Helpful for excess Pitta: regular relaxation phases (no competitive sports, prefer quiet walks), meditation, yoga, sufficient sleep, all cooling foods and spices such as melon, potatoes, fennel, cardamom, mint, and coriander.
+Spicy and acidic foods such as meat, white flour products, alcohol, coffee, and sugar should be avoided.

 Kapha

-Kapha stands for strength, structure, stability, potency and is something like the framework of the body.
-It is located in the upper part of the stomach and in the chest.
-In addition to the body structure, i.e. the bone structure, it is responsible for our immune system and fluid balance.
-Too much manifests itself in obesity, lethargy, diabetes or high blood fat levels, among other things.
+Kapha represents strength, structure, stability, potency, and is something like the framework of the body.
+It is located in the upper part of the stomach and chest.
+It is, in addition to the body structure, d.h. v.a. the bone structure, is responsible for our immune system and fluid balance.
+An excess of it manifests itself u.a. in obesity, laziness, diabetes or high blood lipid levels.

 Characteristics: sweet, heavy, persistent, soft, cold, oily, fatty, sluggish.
 If Kapha is too dominant, one easily becomes inflexible.
-Cravings, especially for sweet and fatty foods, due to desire and boredom easily lead to excess fat in the tissue.
+Cravings, especially for sweet and fatty foods, due to pleasure and boredom, easily lead to excess fat in the tissue.

-On a mental level, Kapha stands for courage and emotional stability.
-Kapha types are somewhat slow-moving, but very persistent and strong.
-They act in a well-considered manner, think through decisions very carefully and prefer a calm, steady lifestyle.
-They don't like spontaneous decisions and hecticness.
-Kapha types often want to be alone, laze around and prefer to deal with conflicts by "waiting them out".
+On a mental level, Kapha represents courage and emotional stability.
+Kapha types are somewhat slow-moving, yet very persistent and strong.
+They act thoughtfully, consider decisions very carefully, and prefer a calm, steady lifestyle.
+They dislike spontaneous decisions and hectic behavior.
+Kapha types often desire solitude, laziness, and prefer to deal with conflicts by "waiting it out."

 • Positive: calm, consistent personality, patience, compassion, tenderness, steadfastness

-Helpful for too much Kapha: lots of physical activity (including strenuous exercise), active holidays, spicy and bitter foods to stimulate metabolism and digestive power, such as chicory, spinach, chard, artichokes, seasoned with cumin, pepper, chili, horseradish, turmeric, ginger and mustard seeds.
+Helpful for too much Kapha: lots of physical activity (even strenuous ones), active holidays, spicy and bitter foods to stimulate metabolism and digestive power, such as chicory, spinach, chard, artichokes, seasoned with cumin, pepper, chili, horseradish, turmeric, ginger and mustard seeds.

-If Vata, Pitta and Kapha are in harmony, the person is healthy according to Ayurvedic belief - then the organism is self-renewing and self-correcting.
+According to Ayurvedic theory, if Vata, Pitta and Kapha are in harmony, a person is healthy – then the organism is self-renewing and self-correcting.

-Ayurveda understands “health” to mean more than just the absence of illness.
-The Ayurvedic term for a healthy state is “svastha”, which means “dwelling in the self”.
+Ayurveda defines "health" as more than just the absence of disease.
+The Ayurvedic term for a healthy state is "svastha," which means "abiding in the self."

 However, if the balance of the doshas is disturbed, illnesses arise.
-They always begin when our natural state of health (“Prakriti”) is confronted with a disease-causing factor such as (emotional) stress, unhealthy diet, environmental toxins, etc.
+They always begin when our natural state of health ("prakriti") is confronted with a pathogenic factor such as (emotional) stress, unhealthy diet, environmental toxins, etc.

-Conventional medicine is based on a so-calledmolecular biological body model and analyses enzymes, hormones, genes, pathogens, etc. and tries to modify or eliminate individual biological substances at the micro level.
-Ayurveda, on the other hand, thinks in terms of properties: "movement", the main characteristic of Vata, for example, promotes an environment that produces symptoms of stress, tension, constipation and concentration problems.
-"Sour" (Pitta) leads to inflammation in the long term and "sweet" (Kapha) leads to obesity and the risk of diabetes.
+Conventional medicine is based on a so-called molecular biological body model and analyses enzymes, hormones, genes, pathogens, etc.and attempts to modify or deactivate individual biological substances at the micro level.
+Ayurveda, on the other hand, thinks in terms of characteristics: "Movement," the main characteristic of Vata, for example, promotes an environment that produces symptoms of stress, tension, constipation, and difficulty concentrating.
+"Sour" (Pitta) leads to inflammation in the long term, and "sweet" (Kapha) leads to obesity and the risk of diabetes.

-In contrast to our Western understanding, there are no "healthy" or "unhealthy" foods in Ayurveda, but only those that are "suitable" or "unsuitable" for the respective dosha constitution.
-For example, we would classify an orange as a generally healthy food due to its high vitamin C content; for a Pitta type, however, Ayurveda would classify the orange as completely unsuitable and therefore "unhealthy".
+Contrary to our Western understanding, Ayurveda therefore does not classify "healthy" or "unhealthy" foods, but only those that are "suitable" or "unsuitable" for a particular dosha constitution.
+For example, we would classify an orange as a fundamentally healthy food due to its high vitamin C content; however, for a Pitta type, Ayurveda would classify the orange as completely unsuitable and therefore "unhealthy."

 Bild-4-Ayurveda-Grundlagen

-Ayurveda has been recognized by the WHO as a medical science and is officially recognized in India and many neighboring South Asian countries and is considered equal to modern conventional medicine.
-The latter is used primarily for acute problems such as bone fractures, whereas chronic diseases are primarily treated with Ayurveda.
+Ayurveda has been recognized by the WHO as a medical science and is officially recognized in India and many neighboring South Asian countries and is considered equal to modern conventional medicine. v.a. used for acute problems such as bone fractures, whereas v.a. chronic diseases are primarily treated with Ayurveda.

-On the website http://dharaonline.org , which was established by the Indian government, you will find a good overview of articles with a focus on "Ayurveda" that have been published in scientific publications worldwide.
+On the website http://dharaonline.org , established by the Indian government, you'll find a good overview of articles focusing on "Ayurveda" published in scientific publications worldwide.
 Thanks to a good keyword search, you can quickly find everything relevant to your specific question.

-German and European law aims to protect consumers from allegedly misleading claims of effectiveness.
+German and European law aims to protect consumers from supposedly misleading claims of effectiveness.
 The statements made here refer to the original Ayurvedic and TCM texts.
-This knowledge, which has been passed down for thousands of years, is based on experience passed down from generation to generation.
+This ancient knowledge is based on experience passed down from generation to generation.
 It is not intended to claim that the products described here have an effect in the sense of Western medicine.
-All products are food supplements; they are not medications and have no medical effect.
-If you are ill and need medical care, please contact your doctor or pharmacist.
+All products are dietary supplements; they are not medications and have no medical effect.
+If you are ill and require medical care, please consult your doctor or pharmacist.